 Luckenbach.
 Waylon Jennings’s country song made this tiny burg a Texas institution.
 Quiet except during evening dances, Luckenbach makes a fun photo stop with your dog.
 The town consists of a shop or two and a small general store serving as a post office, dance hall, beer joint, a bust of Luckenbach founder Hondo Crouch, and general gathering place.
 Info: from US 290, turn south on FM 1376 and continue for about 4.25 miles; (888) 311–8990; www.luckenbachtexas.com.
 Free.

 *DogTipper Choice Enchanted Rock State Natural Area.
 This 640-acre granite outcropping is one of our dogs’ favorite stops in the Lone Star State.
 Second in size only to Georgia’s Stone Mountain, Enchanted Rock is the largest stone formation in the West.
-Named for the creaking sounds that the Native Americans heard from the rock as it cooled during the night, Enchanted Rock offers plenty of fun for dogs of all activity levels, from picnicking and a base trail around the rock to gentle hikes up the main formation to more difficult climbs on the smaller formations.
-In the warm weather months of April through October, it’s best to get out here early before the granite heats up (or bring booties for your dog’s paws).
+Named for the creaking sounds that the Native Americans heard from the rock as it cooled during the night, Enchanted Rock offers plenty of fun for dogs of all activity levels.
 On weekends and holidays, the park limits the number of visitors.
 You’ll find both primitive and walk-in campsites but bring supplies from nearby Fredericksburg.
 Info: 16710 Ranch Rd.
 965, (830) 685-3636 or (8000 792-1112; www.tpwd.state.tx.us.
 Fee.
+UPDATE: In 2016, the park restricted dog access; dogs are no longer permitted on the Summit Trail but are still permitted in the lower areas of the park.

 South Llano River State Park.
 It’s over an hour’s drive from Fredericksburg to Junction but this state park makes a fun day trip if you’re staying in Fredericksburg for several days, especially if you, like us, have a dog that loves water.
 Situated on the Llano River, this park offers not just tubing for you and your dog but canoeing, swimming and fishing fun, as well as miles of trails to explore.
 Your dog is welcome everywhere but in buildings; you’ll also find RV and tent campsites.
 Info: 1927 Park Rd.
 73, Junction; (325) 446-3994; www.tpwd.state.tx.us.
 Fee.